Skip to main contentSkip to navigation

 My Buffalo NAS is blinking red and not recognized on the network.
 Is the data recoverable?

 Yes.
 A blinking red LED means the NAS has entered Emergency Mode (EM mode).
 The blink pattern encodes an error code; E04 or E06 means the boot partition is corrupted and the device cannot load its operating system.
 This is commonly caused by an interrupted firmware update or failing sectors on the boot partition.
-Your user data lives on a separate data partition formatted as XFS or EXT4.
+Your user data lives on a separate data partition formatted as XFS, EXT4, or Btrfs.
 We remove the drives, assemble the mdadm array offline, & extract the file tree without booting the corrupted operating system.

 I clicked Initialize in my Buffalo NAS web GUI after a drive failed.
 Is data gone?